ALL

 • disinfect instruments after handling carcasses

 • If someone gives you deer meat, ask where it was harvested.
 If it was harvested in an area where CWD is found, ask if it was tested.
+See the map of locations where CWD has been found in Alberta.

 • If you have your wild game commercially processed, ask that your animal be processed on its own, without meat from other animals added to it.

 Restaurants that sell venison (like deer or elk meat) or other game meat get their meat from a farm.
 All of these animals are tested and must be shown to be negative for CWD before they are sold.
-The risk of eating infected meat in restaurant is therefore considered to be very low.
+The risk of eating infected meat in a restaurant is therefore considered to be very low.

 Where can I find the latest information about CWD?